brnrd/vegetalope/contents/articles/google-blocking-themselves/index.md

 template: article.pug
 ---

-As a good concerned netcitizen here I was reading the cookies policy on a website I was on, as you do, living my best life when I noticed a footnote at the bottom that said:
+As a good concerned netcitizen here I was reading the cookies policy on a website I was on, as you do, living my best life when I noticed a footnote that said:

 > We also use Google Analytics Advertising Features.
 Read more about it and how you can opt out here: [https://tools.google.com/dlpage/gaoptout/](https://tools.google.com/dlpage/gaoptout/)